Air raids on Japan: Pre-war Japanese defenses

 In early 1942, forces allocated to the defense of Japan comprised 100 Imperial Japanese Army Air Force (IJAAF) and 200 Imperial Japanese Navy (IJN) fighter aircraft, many of which were obsolete, and 500 IJA and 200 IJN anti-aircraft guns.
 Most of the IJAAF and IJN formations in the home islands were training units with limited ability to counter Allied attacks.
 The IJA also operated a network of military and civilian observation posts to provide early warning of air attack, and was building a series of radar stations.
 Command and control of these air defenses was fragmented.
 The IJAAF and IJN did not coordinate their activities or communicate effectively with each other.
 As a result, domestic Japanese air defenses were unable to react to a sudden air attack.

 Japanese cities were highly vulnerable to damage from firebombing due to their construction, layout and the weak state of Japan's civil defense organizations.
 Urban areas were typically congested, and most buildings were constructed from highly flammable materials such as paper and wood.
 Industrial and military facilities in urban areas were often surrounded by densely populated residential buildings.
 Despite these vulnerabilities, few cities had full-time professional firefighters and relied mostly on volunteers.
 Professional firefighting forces lacked modern equipment and used outdated tactics.
 Air raid drills had been held in Tokyo and Osaka since 1928, and from 1937 local governments were required to provide civilians with manuals that explained how to respond to air attacks.
 Regardless, few air-raid shelters and other air defense facilities for civilians and industry were constructed prior to the Pacific War.

 Early raids

 Chinese raid

 The Republic of China Air Force (ROCAF) conducted a single attack on the Japanese home islands during the Second Sino-Japanese War.
-On 19 May 1938 two ROCAF Martin B-10 bombers dropped propaganda leaflets on Nagasaki, Fukuoka, Kurume, Saga and other locations on Kyushu.
-These leaflets did not have a meaningful effect on the Japanese civilian population, but demonstrated that China could potentially conduct small scale air attacks on Japan.
+On 19 May 1938 two ROCAF Martin B-10 bombers dropped propaganda on Nagasaki, Fukuoka, Kurume, Saga and other locations on Kyushu.
+These leaflets did not have a meaningful effect on Japanese civilians, but demonstrated that China could potentially conduct small-scale air attacks on Japan.
 The Japanese military later incorrectly concluded that the ROCAF had aircraft capable of mounting attacks at a range of 1300 mi from their bases, and took precautions against potential raids on western Japan when Chinese forces launched an offensive during 1939.